-HPAI detections in U.S. dairy cattle
+New confirmed cases of HPAI in U.S. dairy cattle can be found

 May 24, 2024